Tenere 700: Rescue Jack (custom mono-pod design)

 I used 1/8" (3.175 mm) thick 1" (25.4 mm) & 3/4" (19 mm) 6061 aluminum square tubing (sourced locally from Metal Supermarkets) incorporating 1" x 11" (27.9 cm) lengths for the 3 extension pieces & 3/4" (19 mm) x 6" (15.2 cm) lengths for the joining inserts equating to 14"/extension length including the insert, for a total assembled height of 45" (114.3 cm)...the 14" (35.56 cm) length of each section allows it to fit within my Tactix Large Hard Case, but could be longer or a little shorter if desired (too short reduces leverage & ability to lift the bike mostly upright).

 I repurposed a Snap-on ratchet with 1.5" (3.8 cm) strap used for tie downs of loads & reversed the ratchet direction so that it tightens the strap in the downward direction vs the usual upward movement.
 The ratchet is attached to one of the 1" square tubing extensions utilizing pre-drilled holes on the ratchet frame sides & bolted an 1/8" thick steel plate to the top bridging the ratchet frame & the extension tube.
-I shortened the Snap-on webbing strap to 7.5'' (2.28 m), which is the maximum length of strapping that can be wound onto the ratchet without binding while connected to the bike in the upright position.
-The ratchet also has a separate 8" (20.3 cm) long strap with a 5" (12.7 cm) loop at the end that fits over most foot pegs & connects to the main strap via a j-hook.
+I shortened the Snap-on webbing strap to 7.5' (2.28 m) which is the maximum length of strapping that can be wound onto the ratchet without binding while connected to the bike in the upright position & marked the strap with a T to indicate the maximum amount to pull the strap out of the ratchet.
+I have also included a separate 8" (20.3 cm) long strap with a 5" (12.7 cm) loop at the end for easy connection to foot pegs, crash bars, handlebars, luggage racks, etc. & connects to the main strap loop end via a j-hook.

-1/2" thick exterior rubber stair tread was attached to the bottom of the base via #14 x 5/8" stainless screws to aid traction & protect the aluminum + the kit includes a 16" (40.6 cm) piece of 1" (2.54 cm) wide velcro that does double duty to hold the assembly together for packing & to secure the front brake lever in the on position to prevent the bike from rolling during jacking.
-Weight is 5.4 lb (2.4 kg), cost was approximately $60.
+1/2" thick exterior rubber stair tread was attached to the bottom of the base via 4 #14 x 5/8" stainless screws to aid traction & protect the aluminum + the kit includes a 15" (40.6 cm) long x 1" (2.54 cm) wide velcro strap that does double duty to hold the assembly together for packing & to secure the front brake lever in the on position to prevent the bike from rolling during jacking.
+Weight is 4.4 lb (2.0 kg) vs 4 lbs (1.8 kg) for the 'Dirt Napper' by Keith Products & 5 lb (2.2 kg) for the Eastbound 'MotoWinch LC2500' rescue mono-pod.
+Cost was approximately $60 for materials.

-The Dirt Napper incorporated a longer ratchet handle for increased leverage & discovered from his various iterations during development that positioning the base stanchion tube closer to one edge of the base aided stability.
+The Dirt Napper incorporated a longer ratchet handle for increased leverage & discovered from his various iterations during development that positioning the base stanchion tube closer to one edge of the base aided stability, which I incorporated into my design.

 Comments